-Porter care during Trekking in Nepal: How can you (as a trekker) support it?
+Porter care during Nepal Treks: How can you (as a trekker) support it?

 “Jumping from boulder to boulder and never falling, with a heavy pack, is easier than it sounds; you just can’t fall when you get into the rhythm of the dance.”

 Trekking isn’t as easier as mentioned by Mr. Kerouac in Nepal.
 Imagine yourself climbing up and down on hills and rough terrains and sometimes on altitude with thin air, snowy landscape and slippery trail with loads on your back and occasionally facing different weather.
 You can’t just get into the rhythm of the dance unless your heavy load is shared by the super humans of the mountains and Himalayas, the porters.
 Porters are there to make the experience of trekkers a beautiful and adventurous one without having to carry your entire load.
 So as a responsible trekker don’t you think you have to take care of the porters during your visit to Nepal?

 Porters are at the front line when you are trekking in the hills of Nepal.
 Whether you trek solo or you be a part of a trekking team porters are there if you have heavy loads, which is almost always the case.
 However, many trekking companies and tour operators give less value to the porters.
 They compromise on the clothing, gears, salaries and insurance, and respect given to these strongmen.
 So can you do something on your part for proper care of the porters?
 Let’s explore the ways you can help the porters.

 How can you support care of porters while you are set for trekking in Nepal?

 There are few things that you, as a trekker, can do to ensure that porters get proper care, support and respect during the trek that you are set to go for.
 They are listed as follows.